 This recipe requires just a few ingredients and involves just a few steps.
 It’s a great recipe to make and decorate with the kids!

 These scrumptious, cloud-like cookies look just like little ghosts.
 And when you dot on the chocolate eyes and a little chocolate mouth, they’re downright spooky-cute!
+For a creepy dessert try our Halloween lush, it’s to die for!

 All in all, meringue ghost cookies will take you about an hour and a half to make, plus an hour to cool before serving.